 Students can select two from the below four potential core courses.
-You see the list of experiential and elective courses by viewing our application.
+You can see the list of experiential and elective courses by viewing this PDF.

 - HRS 5000 (2 credit hours) Interdisciplinary Case Management for Working with Underserved Populations